 If edge labels are alphabetically sorted, as in Figure 5.4, reading the leaves according to the preorder visit of the trie gets the sorted S. This suggests a simple trie-based string sorter.
 The idea is to start with an empty trie, and then insert one string after the other into it.
 Inserting a string $s \in S$ in the current trie consists of tracing a downward path until s's characters are matched with edge labels.
+Matching s's characters with edge labels is done via binary-search in order to guarantee a fully comparison-based sorting algorithm.

-As soon as the next character for s cannot be matched with the edges outgoing from the reached node u, then we say that the mismatch for s is found.
+As soon as the next character in s cannot be matched with any of the edges outgoing from the reached node u, then we say that the mismatch for s is found.
 So a special node is appended to the trie at u with that branching character.
 This special node points to s.
 The specialty resides in the fact that we have dropped the not-yet-matched suffix of s, but the pointer to the string keeps implicitly track of it for the subsequent insertions.
-In fact, if inserting another string s' we encounter the special-node u, then we resort the string s (linked to it) and create a (unary) path for the other characters constituting the common prefix between s and s' (possibly no unary node is created).
-The last node in this path branches to s and s', possibly dropping again the two paths corresponding to the not-yet-matched suffixes of these two strings.
+In fact, if inserting another string s' we encounter the special-node u, then we resort the string s (linked to it) and create a (unary) path for the other characters constituting the common prefix between s and s'.
+The last node in this path branches to s and s', possibly dropping again the two paths corresponding to the not-yet-matched suffixes of these two strings, and introducing for each of them one special character.